Street Naming and Numbering

 Any new development must be submitted to the Street Naming & Numbering process in a timely manner.
 The process for registering a new address can take up to 6-8 weeks, depending on the complexity of the development and new building or road names being agreed.
 You can either fill in the corresponding online form for a new development with new street(s) or conversion/new property on an existing street, or email the information here email@example.com.

 When submitting a request for a new address we require the following information.
-If you are using an online form, please be aware that you may be asked by the Street Naming and Numbering Officer to provide the below:
+If you are using an online form, you will need to submit the following :

 - A location plan clearly identifying the new scheme in relation to any existing streets or means of access